oVirt/ovirt-site/source/feature/entityhealthstatus.html.md

 ### Current status

-Currently oVirt provides only an internal status of the host which is controled internally by oVirt In order to see problems on an entity, the adminisrator should go and select each entity and then look in the relevant plug-in sub-tab for the entity.
+Currently oVirt provides only an internal status of the host which is controlled internally by oVirt In order to see problems on an entity, the administrator should go and select each entity and then look in the relevant plug-in sub-tab for the entity.
 There is no visual marker for indicating problems on the entity that were reported by an external system

 ### Use Case